How to Make Cold Foam for Coffee

 Now that you possess a list of the required ingredients and equipment, and above all, know what cold foam is, fancy making cold foam yourself?

 Your wish is our command.
-Because you are such super serious coffee drinkers, we, at Twiga will gladly share our closely guarded secret ways of how to make cold foam for yourselves, families and friends.
+Because you are super serious coffee drinkers, we will gladly share our favorite ways to make cold foam for yourselves, your families and your friends.

 Making Cold Foam in a Blender

-If you’re entertaining and hoping to quickly make a big batch of cold foam for your guests and /or family, then this is the way to go.
+This is the easiest, quick way to make a big batch of cold foam for your friends and family to enjoy.

-Pour a cup/0.24l of low-fat milk into the blender.
+Pour 1 cup (237 mL) milk of choice into the blender.

 Using a Hand Mixer